weeveiot/weeve-agent/README.md

 ### Docker container
 Currently, running the project with Docker is not supported.
 Since the main function of the Weeve Node Service is to orchestrate a set of docker containers, running the project inside docker presents additional complexities due to the interaction with the host machine.
 A docker file is present to facilitate unit testing only.

+## Documentation
+A postman collection is found in the /docs folder.
+The collection is (published)[https://documenter.getpostman.com/view/12141960/TVYQ3ubM].

 ## Getting started for Developers